get-net/http-openapi/README.md

     end
 )

--- this will catch all request validation exceptions, etc. app:error_handler(
+-- all unexpected errors during the call of the actual handler will end up here app:error_handler(
     function(ctx, err)
          -- err argument here will be a table most of the time